ThrowMeForALoop/EntityExtraction/README.md

 # EntityExtraction
 Team project (Group 5) for extracting entities and their links

-To run entirely your project, please use the following commands:
+To run our project, please use the following commands:

-Come to your source directory:
+Go to source directory:

 		 cd FinalProject/

-1) If you want to test with small group of data (take(10)), please use command below:
+1) If you want to test with a small group of data (take(10)), please use command below:

 		./runnable_take10.sh

-Run entirely  application with Standford Stack:
+Run whole application with Standford Stack:

 		./run_standford.sh (This script will run your application in yarn cluster and use StandfordNER.jar to find entities => slower but more accurate than nltk chunk)